Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 It takes a lot of work to make a marriage or other long-term relationship a success.
 And when one partner has Asperger’s syndrome, the relationship can be even more of a challenge.
 Given that Asperger’s may make emotional connections and social communication difficult, it’s no wonder that a partnership between a person with Asperger’s syndrome and someone without it can be filled with stress, misunderstandings, and frustration.

-To understand how Asperger’s can create such angst in a relationship, it’s important to know how people with it are affected.
+To understand how Asperger’s can create such angst in a relationship, it’s essential to know how people with it are affected.
 Asperger’s syndrome is a developmental disorder that is part of the autism spectrum.
 It is considered a high-functioning autism spectrum disorder.
-Recent statistics from the Centers for Disease Control and Prevention (CDC) show that one in 68 American children born today has some sort of autism spectrum disorder (ASD).
-Another study published on CDC also shows that ASD is over four times more likely to be diagnosed in males than females.
+Recent statistics from the Centers for Disease Control and Prevention (CDC) show that one in 68 American children born today has some autism spectrum disorder (ASD).
+Another study published by the CDC also indicates that ASD is over four times more likely to be diagnosed in males than females.

 People with classic autism can have severe impairments in language development and the ability to relate to others.
 Those with Asperger’s syndrome are affected to a lesser degree but often have difficulties connecting on a social and emotional level.
-They have a hard time reading verbal and nonverbal cues like body language and facial expressions and may have trouble making eye contact.
+They have difficulty reading verbal and nonverbal cues, such as body language and facial expressions, and may struggle with maintaining eye contact.
 They sometimes don’t pick up on “how” something was said, only on “what” was said.
 People with Asperger’s may also lack empathy, the ability to understand the feelings of others.
 They may unwittingly say or do inappropriate things that offend or hurt others’ feelings.

 Though each person with Asperger’s syndrome is unique, some common characteristics include: